Izze-hub/guide/README.md

 Highest attack power among the four weapon types.
 Benefits more from rate of fire improvements, delivering high burst damage in rapid-fire mode.
 Can utilize the excellent flagship Horus for dimension conquest.
-#NOTE# For me personally dont get horus, get hecate instead its better than horus, horus are mediocre
+#NOTE# For me personally dont get horus, get hecate/fenris instead its better than horus, horus are mediocre

 Disadvantages of Cannons: